-Albania was the last country in Europe to hold multi-party elections, in March 1991.
+In 1991, Albania finally shed its one-party system, becoming the last country in Europe to hold multi-party elections.
 The first year of democracy was turbulent; the country stabilised after the March 1992 elections, but the collapse of pyramid-banking schemes brought Albania to the brink of civil war in early 1997.